More Diversity in Search Results

 - Scaling the non-scaled scores of the ranked candidate POIs includes decreasing the non-scaled scores of one or more of the top n ranked candidate POIs

 - Dynamically determining a scaling factor to use to scale one or more non-scaled scores of the ranked, candidate POIs of a particular category based on a non-scaled score associated with a top-ranked candidate POI of a different category; and/or the method includes dynamically determining a scaling factor to use to scale one or more non-scaled scores of the ranked, candidate POIs of a particular category based on a quantity of the candidate POIs of the particular category identified in the data.

-That is a fairly complex approach to achieve diversity of results, but it seems to be one that will provide results that are truly diverse.
+That is a fairly complex approach to achieve diversity of results, but it seems to be one that will provide truly diverse results.

 The patent on category diversity for local results can be found at: